tejasmorajkar/battleship/README.md

 # Battleship
-This is app can be tested directly at https://tejasmorajkar.github.io/battleship/
+This app can be tested directly at https://tejasmorajkar.github.io/battleship/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.